ContextLab/efficient-learning-khan/README.md

 3. Enter `docker-compose up -d` to build the docker image
 4. Attach this image via `docker attach efficient-learning-khan_psiturk_1`
 5. This will open a bash shell from within the docker image.
 From here, enter the command `psiturk` to launch the server followed by `server on`.
 To debug, enter `debug` and paste the link into the browser.
-6. Make sure to update the consent form (`exp/static/templates/consent.html`), lab/university images(`exp/static/favicon.ico`,`exp/static/files/lablogo.png`,`exp/static/files/university.png`) and tasks (`exp/static/js`) as needed for your experiment.
+6. Make sure to update the consent form (`exp/static/templates/consent.html`), lab/university images (`exp/static/favicon.ico`,`exp/static/files/lablogo.png`,`exp/static/files/university.png`) and tasks (`exp/static/js`) as needed for your experiment.
-7. Read the section on "Testing or Collecting Data Locally", below, to make sure your configuration is correctly set for local use.
+7. Read the section on "Testing or Collecting Data Locally" below to make sure your configuration is correctly set for local use.

 ## Experiment Walkthrough